-Zurich’s other highlight s the river Limmat which flows from the lake through the city centre.
+Zurich’s other highlights include the river Limmat which flows from the lake through the city centre.
 Its natural surroundings, preserved historic buildings and efficient transportation system make for a great year-round holiday destination.

 Zurich has also a very tolerant attitude and and welcomes everyone from diverse communities.
 There is a well-established gay scene and the city is regarded as the dance party capital of central Europe.

-Switzerland has an excellent human rights records and there is a high tolerance of LGBT community.
-Zurich and Geneva have vibrant and well developed gay and lesbian cultures, together with a smaller presence in the other main cities of Basel, Bern, Lucerne, Lausanne and St Gallen.
+Switzerland has an excellent human rights records and there is a high tolerance of the LGBT community.
+Zurich and Geneva have vibrant and well developed gay and lesbian cultures, together with smaller scenes in the other main cities of Basel, Bern, Lucerne, Lausanne and St Gallen.

 Switzerland has held an annual Coming Out Day since the mid-1990s, with the aim of encouraging the young LGBT community to develop a positive identity.